Kolja-05/Kommando/README.md

 # Kommando
 *Kommando* is a Programming language that uses german keywords.
-The language is formaly defined by a grammar with the following production rules, where nonterminal symbols are written in square braces, terminal symbols written normally and $return$ is the starting symbol.
-All words, that can be derived by these production rules are valid syntax in the Kommando programming language.
+The language is formaly defined by a grammar with the following production rules, where nonterminal symbols are written in angle braces, terminal symbols written in double quotes and <programm> is the starting symbol.
+All words, that can be derived by these production rules are valid syntax in the *Kommando* programming language.
 The grammar is contextfree, which means, that for each production rule the left side is a single nonterminal symbol and the right side a combination of nonterminal and terminal symbols.
 This property of the grammar makes it a lot easier to define a parser for a compiler.
 ```bnf
 <program>    ::= "Kommando:" <stmt_list>